shafayetnur217/shafayet-nur.github.io/_pages/about.md

 ---
+layout: single
 title: "About Me"
 permalink: /about/
+author_profile: true
 ---

 Hi!
-I'm **Shafayet Nur**, a bioinformatics researcher and teaching assistant passionate about computational biology, metagenomics, and data-driven biological discovery.
+I'm **Shafayet Nur**, currently working in bioinformatics and metagenomics.

-My research focuses on analyzing microbial communities and nitrogen cycling pathways using metagenomic datasets.
-I enjoy working with large-scale genomic data, building computational pipelines, and uncovering biological insights from complex ecosystems.
+I’m passionate about understanding how microbial communities interact with their environments through computational tools and genomic data.

+My work involves analyzing metagenomic bins, annotating genes, and studying nitrogen cycling pathways.

-Outside research, I take pride in mentoring students, assisting in lab-based teaching, and sharing scientific curiosity.
+Outside the lab, I enjoy teaching, mentoring students, and contributing to open-source bioinformatics resources.